 This warning is there for a reason – I have heard of people being turned away from the door because they were not relevantly dressed.

-- floor length gowns.
-This doesn’t mean ankle length; it means that only the tips of your shoes should be showing.
+- Floor length gowns: This doesn’t mean ankle length; it means that only the tips of your shoes should be showing.
 Some balls would allow shorter cocktail type of dresses, but it’s rarer (from what I have seen only Sports Ball allows this), so be sure to check.
 Color of the dress is usually not important.
-Just be advised that it’s better not to wear white, as it’s the color for the debutantes and you might be frowned upon, if you aren’t one.
+Just be advised that you should not wear white, as it’s the color for the debutantes and you might be frowned upon, if you aren’t one.
 I wore a long blue dress.

 - Women’s shoes aren’t strictly controlled.
 Wear any non-sporty shoes, which would make it easier for you to dance on a parquet floor.
 I decided to wear black heels.